Green Bay, Wisconsin: From the trading post La Baie des Puants to the town La Baie verte (1634–1761)

 A few months after Nicolet returned to Quebec, Champlain died.
 His death halted other journeys to La Baie Verte (French for "The Green Bay").
 Père Claude Allouez sent Nicolas Perrot to La Baie.
 After this, the French avoided the area for some decades, because of the intensity of First Nations and European conflicts in the east.
 In 1671, a Jesuit Mission was set up in the area.
 A fort was added in 1717 and gradually associated development took place.
 The town was incorporated in 1754.
 Great Britain took control of some French areas during the Seven Years' War, known as the French and Indian War in some areas of North America.
 They took control of this town in 1761.
 After the British defeated the French in 1763, France ceded its lands east of the Mississippi in North America.

-The first permanent settlers were Charles de Langlade and his family from Quebec, who moved to Green Bay in 1765.
+The first permanent settlers were Charles Michel de Langlade and his family from Quebec, who moved to Green Bay in 1765.
 They are considered the first European settlers in the present-day state of Wisconsin.
 Langlade, called the "Founder and Father of Wisconsin", was a métis or mixed-race, son of a French-Canadian father and an Ottawa woman.
 He grew up with his mother's family among the Ottawa people and became a war chief.
 The Ottawa were allies of the French during the French and Indian War, and Langlade is credited with planning the ambush of British General Braddock and George Washington.
 His family was followed to Green Bay by the Grignons, Porliers and Lawes, who brought French-Canadian culture with them.
 Colorful "jack-knife Judge" Reaume dispensed British justice in the territory after Great Britain took it over following the war.
 These early ethnic French settlers set the tone for many who followed.